Really-Simple-Plugins/complianz-gdpr/readme.txt

 With some custom CSS this is possible, but we do not consider a cookie wall to be GDPR compliant, so it's not actively supported.
 We do, however, have the option to create a Soft Cookie Wall.
 Which blocks interaction with the website, but dismissing remains a possibility.

 == Change log ==
+= 4.6.1 =
+* Fix: fallback for banner settings in case upgrade to new category banners didn't run successfully
+* Fix: cmplzSetCookie function called without expiration, causing a session expiration

 = 4.6.0 =
 * New: New Cookie banner variations with new checkbox options, accept all button, etc.
 * Fix: revoke on legacy revoke button not revoking correctly